codefresh-io/docs.codefresh.io/_docs/promotions/promotions-overview.md

 max-width="60%"
 %}

+>**NOTE**
+Runtime version 0.13.4 or higher is required to support promotions.
+Ensure your runtime is updated to at least this version to access promotion features.

 ##### GitOps promotion entities
 Codefresh's GitOps promotions include specialized entities that streamline and automate the promotion process.
 These entities provide you with the flexibility and control to model your delivery lifecycles with all the required checks built-in, and no custom scripting required.
 You get a predictable path to production that you can duplicate across projects, giving you ultimate control over your processes.
 * **Promotion Templates**: Define which application properties to promote.